ComScore

 PureWow editors select every item that appears on this page, and some items may be gifted to us.
 Additionally, PureWow may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

-Quiet luxury’s a new buzzword, but it’s an enduringly classic look if you consider one brand we love: Eileen Fisher.
-Fisher started the brand in the ‘80s after a trip to Japan in which she’d admired a kimono; today wearers both old and new are clamoring for the brand’s minimalist clothes, like a cap-sleeve Merino turtleneck ($228) or a washable ponte wide-leg pant $198).
+Quiet luxury’s been a popular buzzword, but it’s an enduringly classic look if you consider one brand I love: Eileen Fisher.
+Fisher started the brand in the ‘80s after a trip to Japan in which she’d admired a kimono; today wearers both old and new are clamoring for the brand’s minimalist clothes, like a cap-sleeve Merino turtleneck ($228) or a washable ponte wide-leg pant ($198).
 As The Wall Street Journal put it recently, “Once gently jibed for its earth-grandmother spirit, the classic brand is a hit with Gen Z fans, now in thrall to its sustainable minimalism.”

 What Makes Brands Like Eileen Fisher So Great?

-When searching for similar brands, we’ve looked to the high points of what made us love Eileen Fisher in the first place.
-Here are the key points we’ve sought out in other brands, done so well first and foremost at Eileen Fisher.
+When searching for similar brands, I’ve looked to the high points of what made us love Eileen Fisher in the first place.
+Here are the key points I’ve sought out in other brands, done so well first and foremost at Eileen Fisher.

 • Muted palette: black, beige and grey pieces are endlessly mix-and-matchable

-• Modest coverage: high necklines, short sleeves instead of spaghetti straps and medium- to high-rise pants (later for you, low-rise trousers) mean wearers will never feel overly exposed
+• Modest coverage: high necklines, short sleeves instead of spaghetti straps and medium- to high-rise pants mean wearers will never feel overly exposed

-• Just say no to patterns: tiny florals and wild graphic prints might have their place, but it’s not at this quietly elegant brand
+• No patterns: tiny florals and wild graphic prints might have their place, but it’s not at this quietly elegant brand

 • Generous proportions: boxy tops, barrel-shaped pants, column dresses and other non-restrictive designs